-“I would always recommend grouping ‘like with like.’
+“I would always recommend grouping 'like with like.'
 It enables people to find items quickly.
 All tank tops together, all capri pants together in one area.
 Some people like to group items by sleeve length—and there are a few in the spring and summer seasons.
-I’ve even seen people use color-coded hangers but I don’t recommend it—too time-consuming.” —Stacey Agin Murray, professional organizer, Organized Artistry.
+I've even seen people use color-coded hangers but I don't recommend it—too time-consuming." —Stacey Agin Murray, professional organizer, Organized Artistry.
 These are things professional organizers would never do in their homes.

 “Purses on shelves tend to get messy.
 For those who have wall space in their closets, a great solution would be to purchase belt racks (available at the Container Store) and hang them vertically instead of horizontally.
 That way, the bottoms of the purses don't bunch up in the same place.
 This also works great for ties!" —Beth Levin

 “Look around your home for things that are going unused, that might be empty—like file drawers—and store things away in there.
 I have had a lot of clients that collect old suitcases and use them for storage—those don't take up much room." —Ann Bingley Gallops, professional organizer, The Organized Life.
 Check out these spring cleaning tasks you can do in just one minute.